 Spoiled food has risks, as it tends to go bad quickly, so knowing how far ahead your dog food will stay good is an integral part of the process.

 2. Place Food Into a Separate Sealed Container

 Even though these materials were sufficient to keep the wet dog food fresh before unsealing, you will need to put it in a sealable container.
 But do you have to use your good Tupperware for this?
 Definitely not.
-You can even use a sandwich bag, permitting it seals shut properly.
+You can even use a sandwich bag, as long as it seals shut properly.

 If your dog’s food is open in the fridge, it’s susceptible to oxygen exposure.
 Oxygen dries out and spoils food sooner.
-So, even if it's being refrigerated, uncovered food will go bad quicker.
+So, even if it’s being refrigerated, uncovered food will go bad quickly.

 3. Label the Food